12 Advanced topics

 As you can see, the parallel function is considerably faster.
 If you have more cores, you can try increasing the value in registerDoParallel and see how that affects the results.

-10.2.2 Parallelising functionals
+12.2.2 Parallelising functionals

 The parallel package contains parallelised versions of the apply family of functions, with names like parApply, parLapply, and mclapply.
-Which of these that you should use depends in part on your operating system, as different operating systems handle multicore computations differently.
-Here is the first example from Section 6.5.3, run in parallel with 3 workers:
+Which of these you should use depends in part on your operating system, as different operating systems handle multicore computations differently.
+Here is the first example from Section 6.5.3, run in parallel with three workers:

 # Non-parallel version: